hoodoer/WP-XSS-Admin-Funcs/README.md

 Only use this code for pentesting systems you're authorized to touch.
 Or I will be seriously grumpy in your general direction.

-Note that if you're uploading a plugin using this payload, you're wordpress plugin zip file will need to be encoded and embedded in the JavaScript.
+Note that if you're uploading a plugin using this payload, your wordpress plugin zip file will need to be encoded and embedded in the JavaScript.
 See this converter: https://github.com/hoodoer/javascriptFileEncoder